 |Previous College:||South Dakota State, '07|

-Angier graduated from South Dakota State in 2007 with a bachelor's degree in sociology and earned a master's degree in sports pedagogy from South Dakota State in May 2010.
+A native of Bellevue, Wash., Angier played collegiately at Big Bend Community College and South Dakota State University.
+He graduated from SDSU in 2007 with a bachelor's degree in sociology and earned a master's degree in sports pedagogy in 2010.
+He and his wife Sheena have a daughter, Avery.